 12.3.2 Proximity to Open Space As of 2013, 64% of the population of Northern New Jersey had good access to a park or public open space (defined as living within a half mile for urban dwellers and one mile for rural residents).
 This GIS analysis has been done for a baseline year by the Regional Plan Association and presented in a background paper for the Together North Jersey project (Freudenberg, R. et al. September 2013.
 Baseline Assessment Topic Report Land Use & Design for Together North Jersey Regional Plan for Sustainable Development).
 The data on parks and open space are available for the analysis to be extended to Southern Jersey.
 It would be arguably appropriate to extend the radius for rural residents and/or parse the rural to urban spectrum in different ways.
-Figure 12.3.2.1 Proximity to Open Space
+Figure 12.3.2.1 Proximity to Open Space In 2013, the percentage of the population in Northern New Jersey that has good access to a park or public open space was 64%.

 12.3.3 Urban Tree Canopy The portion of urban and community land in New Jersey with a tree canopy was 37.7% in 2001.

 DEVELOPMENT PATTERNS Data are periodically being collected as part of the Forest Inventory Analysis undertaken by the USDA Forest Service in partnership with state agencies (NJDEP in New Jersey).
 However, the intensive analysis required to derive a solid estimate of urban forest cover from the data means that there is a substantial time lag.
 Release of the urban forest cover estimate based on the 2012 data is expected by 2017.
 Other sources are available, but it is not possible to display a trend since they are single data points (not time-series) and use different methodologies.
 Figure 12.3.3.1 Urban Tree Canopy In 2001, the percentage of Urban and Community Land in New Jersey with a tree canopy was 37.7%.